Pelagicore/qface/docs/qtcpp.rst

 ===============

 For each module the generator creates the qmake project files, the plugin code to register the types, a module singleton which contains the enums and factory functions for creating the structures.
-The structure has no signals and the values are copied over (copied from where?).
+The structure has only properties and no operations or signals.

 .. code-block:: yml